CriselPy/Final_Project_Advanced_SQL_Techniques/README.md

 ```
 ### Exercise 2: Creating a View

-Create a view to ensure privacy and restrict access to sensitive information in the database.
+**Question 1:**

-#### Creating the View
+Create a view showing specific columns with new names.
 ```sql
 CREATE VIEW Chicago_p_schools_v AS
 SELECT NAME_OF_SCHOOL AS School_Name,